sachiniyer/cheap_portable_k3s/README.md

 keeping your nodes in restrictive networks, as this means that they use the relay servers as little as possible and you have faster speeds.

-## Klipper (or ServiceLB)
+## ~~Klipper (or ServiceLB)~~ MetalLB

 Load balancing is very cool.
-All load balancing communication happens through Tailscale MagicDNS.
-I used to use MetalLB instead of the k3s default of klipper.
+All load balancing communication happens through Tailscale MagicDNS. ~~I used to use MetalLB instead of the k3s default of klipper.
 However, Metallb would often overwrite my proxy_protocol packets, not allowing me to do TLS termination on the cluster.
-I was actually able to get Klipper working with a lot of ease.
-I am considering switching to cilium because it has a much more interesting design pattern (eBPF-based load balancing).
+I was actually able to get Klipper working with a lot of ease.~~ I figured out the proxy protocol issues and am back on MetaLB.
+I am considering a switch to cilium because it has a much more interesting design pattern (eBPF-based load balancing).

 ## Traefik Ingress

 I made a similar switch from Nginx to Traefik for the same proxy_protocol reasoning. the Nginx ingress was not respecting my proxy_protocol packets, and somehow the Traefik ingress was really easy to configure and get working.
-I also started to like traefik a lot more because it seems to play better with the more modern versions of kubernetes ($\ge$ 1.25).
+I also started to like Traefik a lot more because it seems to play better with the more modern versions of kubernetes ($\ge$ 1.25).